Skip to main content

-The #1 Major difference you must know: both Pubmed and Web of Science are human-curated databases.
+1. Both PubMed and Web of Science are human-curated databases.
 Google Scholar is not.
 This is the key to most of the differences you will find in your search results.

 Pubmed and Web of Science are human-curated databases.
 This means:

-Data about each article is entered into the database in a uniform structured way: author, title, date, journal name.
+- Data about each article is entered into the database in a uniform structured way: author, title, date, journal name.
 This means you get accurate retrieval when searching for those things.
 Results can be sorted reliably by latest date.

-Articles in PubMed are tagged with important information about their structure , such as "review article" or "clinical trial".
+- Articles in PubMed are tagged with important information about their structure , such as "review article" or "clinical trial".
 They are tagged with structured words about their content and major topics to help you get better search results.

-Articles in Web of Science are also tagged with important information about their structure, such as "review article".
+- Articles in Web of Science are also tagged with important information about their structure, such as "review article".
 They are not tagged for content, so you must include all possible variations of the topic you are searching.
 Of the three, PubMed has the most "bells and whistles" to help you get good search results.

 - Accurate retrieval means that search results are reproducible and reportable (especially important for systematic reviews)

 - All subject areas are covered, and Google Scholar includes more different types of sources: conference proceedings, books, and reports, that are not included in Web of Science or PubMed.

-Both Google Scholar and Web of Science track citations--how many times that an article has been cited by other articles, books, or sources.
+- Both Google Scholar and Web of Science track citations--how many times that an article has been cited by other articles, books, or sources.
 Both Google Scholar and Web of Science allow you to sort your results by times cited (Google Scholar includes this in its "relevancy ranking").

-Third major difference: Google Scholar searches full text of articles but PubMed and Web of Science search only the citation, abstract, and tagging information.
+3. Google Scholar searches full text of articles but PubMed and Web of Science search only the citation, abstract, and tagging information.

-Because Google Scholar searches the full text of articles, you can find information that is not necessarily in the citation or abstract of an article, for instance, a detail buried in the Methods section of a journal article.
+- Because Google Scholar searches the full text of articles, you can find information that is not necessarily in the citation or abstract of an article, for instance, a detail buried in the Methods section of a journal article.
 If you're not having luck finding something extremely specific with your PubMed of Web of Science search, try Google Scholar and you may find it.

-PubMed and Web of Science are limited to abstract searching, but that is not necessarily bad for most searches.
+- PubMed and Web of Science are limited to abstract searching, but that is not necessarily bad for most searches.
 If you want an article that is primarily about a specific topic, certainly the information will be in the abstract.
 However, full text searching with Google Scholar will yield different results and may bring up some articles you did not find with the other two.